Offscreen Moment Of Awesome: Video Games

 - After spending hours in Xenogears undergoing hideous trials such as Babel Tower and Kislev's Absurdly Spacious Sewer, it is difficult to convey how disappointing it is to have entire dungeons and some truly epic-sounding battles narrated as recaps by characters sitting in chairs.

-- Considering Xenogears had some nightmarish 'dungeons', especially Nortune's Goddamn Sewer, that's something of a blessing.
+- Considering Xenogears had some nightmarish dungeons, especially Nortune's Goddamn Sewer, that's something of a blessing.

-- Metal Gear Solid 2: The Big Shell falls apart as Arsenal Gear breaks free.
+- Metal Gear Solid 2: Sons of Liberty: The Big Shell falls apart as Arsenal Gear breaks free.
 Then a few hours later Arsenal Gear crashes into New York, causing even more destruction.
 But the master discs were burned on September 12, 2001 so it all happened off-screen, making the ending even more disjointed.

 - Speaking of the Big Shell falling apart, while we do see the Computer Room fill with water, we never see it touch or carry away the lifeless body of Emma, and so miss out on what could have potentially been a very poignant Burial at Sea.
 It wouldn't have been much of a stretch either, considering the game had already done something similar for Sergei Gurlukovich and Scott Dolph, who were far less important to the story.